polly-breed/sound-canvas/README.md

 ## Features

-- Draw on a canvas with six colors.
-- Each color corresponds to a different sound sample.
+- Six color options: Black, Red, Green, Blue, Yellow, Magenta
-- Vertical position affects the volume (from 0 to 200%).
+- Vertical positioning affects volume (0% to 200%)
-- Horizontal position affects the timing (0 to 60 seconds across the width).
+- Horizontal positioning affects timing (up to 60 seconds)
+- Playhead moves from left to right, reading the drawing as a music score
-- Play, pause, stop, and clear the canvas functionality.
+- Buttons for play, pause, stop, and clear

+## Usage

+- Select a color by clicking one of the color buttons.
+- Draw on the canvas.
+- Use the play, pause, and stop buttons to control playback.
+- Click the clear button to clear the canvas.

+## How to Run

+1. Open the `index.html` file in a web browser.

+## Publishing

+This project is published using GitHub Pages.
+You can view it [here](https://polly-breed.github.io/interactive-canvas).